 The tourists shouldn’t ignore the famous Hindu temples in Malaysia

 whenever they plan a trip to Malaysia to make their tour momentous.
-We’ve shortlisted 9 most popular Hindu temples in Malaysia that remain the center of attraction for the tourists as well as devotees:
+We’ve list of Hindu temples in Malaysia which are famous among the locals and remain the center of attraction for the tourists as well as devotees:

 1. Batu Caves Temple